BrightcoveLearning/play-2019-techathon/docs/intro.md

       </div>
     );
   }
-};
+}

 export default VideoIdDropdown;
 ```

-If we run `npm start`, we can see our `select` now has options for each of the videoIds in the account.
+If we run `npm start`, we can see our `select` now has `<option>` tags for each of the videoIds in the account.
 The whole file for this code can be seen in:

 https://github.com/BrightcoveLearning/play-2019-techathon/blob/react-state/src/components/VideoIdDropdown.jsx